DaliusLuksa/GameJam25/README.md

 Painting: paints bubbles into different colors.

 The players take damage when they are not in their respective color rooms.
+Players can use teleporters to transfer items between rooms, but they first need to be setup via the router (Interact and AltInteract it).
 Orders need to be submitted into the bottom left of the map (trucks).
 Machines have a max upgrade depth of 3 bubbles.
+There are also trashcans which can delete items if players mess up.